pxdeoleo/ObsidianVaultStudy/Dynamics365/Regression Suite Automation Tool.md

 >[!info] RSAT [[User Interface]] and Navigation

-The RSAT [[user interface]] is designed for ease of use, featuring a modern layout with quick links and easy navigation to essential components like test plans and settings.
+The RSAT [[User Interface]] is designed for ease of use, featuring a modern layout with quick links and easy navigation to essential components like test plans and settings.

 #### Additional Tools and Recommendations
 - **For Unit Testing**: Use the SysTest framework along with the Acceptance Test Library (ATL) for creating consistent test data and readable test code.